Find the Gist: A Textbook Study Strategy Activity

 - Have your child look through all the books and magazine articles and pick something she would like to read.
 Having your child read something she is interested in will help comprehension, not to mention motivation!

 - Tell your child that you have noticed that there aren’t any subtitles anywhere in the nonfiction piece and that together you’re going to read one paragraph at a time and decide on a title for each paragraph.
-Explain that this is called finding the gist of the paragraphs as you read, and it’s a great skill for nonfiction readers to practice so they can manage the information that’s filling up their heads.
+Explain that this is called finding the gist of the paragraphs as you read, and it’s a great skill for nonfiction readers to develop.
+They'll be able to manage the information they're rapiding digesting.

 - Model how to do this for your child.
 Read the first paragraph out loud and tell her what you’re thinking.
-Say something explicitly like: “Well, I see that this first paragraph is telling the reader that a lot of people think wolves are vicious, but they have never attacked people.
+Say something explicitly like: “Well, I see that this first paragraph is telling the reader that a lot of people think wolves are vicious, but they rarely attack people.
 It seems to me that wolves have a bad rap.
 Perhaps a good subtitle for this paragraph would be "Wolves: A Misunderstood Species.”
-Write your subtitle on a post-it and paste it over the paragraph.
+Write your subtitle on a sticky note and cover the paragraph with it.

-- Have your child practice this first with you, and then on her own.
-Your child may want to read the paragraph aloud to you read it silently.
-Either way, when she is ready to write a subtitle, have your child explain her thinking.
-What information did she read in the text to help her come up with this subtitle?
+- Now have your child practice.
+If she need a little help, try out a few with her, and then encourage her to do it on her own.
+Your child may want to read the paragraph aloud as you read it silently.
+Either way, when she's ready to write a subtitle, have your child explain her thinking.
+What information did she read in the text that lead her to come up with this subtitle?

-- Explain to your child that every good nonfiction reader stops and thinks about what she read just like you practiced today.
-Urge her to have post-its around to practice finding the gist in her nonfiction reading.
+- Explain to your child that every good nonfiction reader stops and thinks about what she read.
+Urge her to keep sticky notes around to practice finding the gist in her nonfiction reading.
 She can keep her notes as future study aids, or to help her organize essays and projects.